cimug-org/CIMTool/dev-env-setup.md

 Such errors will always be present when importing CIMTool projects into a new Eclipse workspace.
 If importing into an existing workspace that previously had Java 6 added as an **Installed JDK/JRE** then these errors will not appear in the projects.

-If it is necessarily to add the JDK/JRE perform the steps that follow to selected from those installed on the local file system.
+If it is necessarily to add the JDK/JRE, perform the steps that follow to select a JDK/JRE from those installed on the local file system.
 These steps assume that you already have an existing **Java 6** JDK/JRE installed or have downloaded and installed it from the link previously provided above.
-Once installed the remaining errors should be resolved after performing a "clean all projects" in Eclipse.
+Once installed and the Java 6 JDK/JRE selected here the remaining errors should be resolved after performing a "clean all projects" in Eclipse.

 - First, from the Eclipse **"Preferences"** dialog select the **Add** button.